The city seems to filled with genetically gifted men, all around me. Would you call it the middle of summer? I guess, I would.

 I left work @ 17.06, everyone else had gone, except for Andrew T, as Stella, his wife, was picking him up.
 Swivel in his chair, smile, chatting.
 Flash his crotch @ me, like a scene out of Basic Instinct.
-Ah, the beautiful Andrew T. Casual clothes Friday.
-How he packs a pair of jeans; I can see his round balls, I can see the shaft of his cock on the bend.
-He's the only one who's hot arse Rebecca has commented about.
+Ah, the beautiful, Greek Andrew T. Casual clothes Friday.
+How he packs a pair of jeans.
+I couldn't help but look, oh, I know, what am I like?
+He's the only one whose hot arse Rebecca has commented on.
 I would have liked to be a fly on the bedroom wall when Stella got home recently from an extended trip to Iran, after being away for three months.
 They really are a beautiful couple, they would have gorgeous sex, they would have beautiful babies.

-I was thinking about Andrew penetrating Stella went I went to the porn shop, I couldn't help myself.
+I was thinking about Andrew T and Stella went I went to the porn shop on Russell Street, I couldn't help myself.
 "Yeah Andrew, fuck me," I could hear her soft voice.
 I didn't buy anything, just looked @ the pictures.

 SMS.
 17.27.
 Oh happy days! – Christian